0000Blaze/0000Blaze/README.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning power BI and Tableau 🤣
-- 🥅 2022 Goals: Learn more about AI and data analysis
+- 🥅 2022 Goals: Learn more about data science
-- ⚡ Fun fact: I am currently learning to swim
+- ⚡ Fun fact: I am currently focusing on bodybuilding
 <!--
 ### Connect with me: